sap-tutorials/Tutorials/tutorials/btp-hana-tenantdb-xsapp-create/btp-hana-tenantdb-xsapp-create.md

 > You've specified a password for the SYSTEM user when you created an SAP HANA tenant database.
 You now use the SYSTEM user to log on to SAP HANA cockpit and create your own database administration user.

-**Caution**

-> You should not use the SYSTEM user for day-to-day activities.
+> **Caution:** You should not use the SYSTEM user for day-to-day activities.
 Instead, use this user to create dedicated database users for administrative tasks and to assign privileges to these users.

   1. To log on to the SAP HANA cockpit, in the navigation area of the SAP BTP cockpit, choose **SAP HANA / SAP ASE** > **Databases & Schemas**.

     All databases available in the selected account are listed with their ID, type, version, and related database system.

-    **Tip**
-    >To view the details of a database, for example, its state and the number of existing bindings, select a database in the list and click the link on its name.
+    > **Tip:** To view the details of a database, for example, its state and the number of existing bindings, select a database in the list and click the link on its name.
 On the overview of the database, you can perform further actions, for example, delete the database.

   2. Select the relevant SAP HANA tenant database in the list.